 12 different cities in 12 different countries were chosen to host matches, with the Stadio Olimpico in Rome taking charge of the opening game and the semi-finals and final being played at Wembley Stadium in London.
 It is designed as being a celebration of football for the 60th anniversary of the competition.

-The 2024 version of the European Championship is a much more representative version of how things work, with Germany and Turkey putting forward bids before the UEFA Executive Committee voted secretly and Germany was chosen as the winner.
-That meant that they qualified automatically for the tournament and 23 remaining places were decided upon according to the standard qualification tournament.
+The 2024 version of the European Championship is a much more representative version of how things work, with Germany chosen as the winner.
+That means that they qualified automatically for the tournament and 23 remaining places were decided upon according to the standard qualification tournament.